PACIRA BIOSCIENCES, INC.

 - Compensation.
 The compensation of Compensation Committee members shall be as determined by the Board.

 - Selection and Removal.
-Members of the Compensation Committee shall be appointed by the Board, upon the recommendation of the Nominating and Corporate Governance Committee.
+Members of the Compensation Committee shall be appointed by the Board, upon the recommendation of the Nominating, Governance and Sustainability Committee.
 The Board may remove members of the Compensation Committee from such committee, with or without cause.

 The Compensation Committee shall discharge its responsibilities, and shall assess the information provided by the Company’s management, in accordance with its business judgment.

 - Executive Officer Compensation.
-The Compensation Committee, or a majority of the independent directors serving on the Board, shall review and approve, or recommend for approval by the Board, the compensation of the Company’s Chief Executive Officer (the “CEO”) and the Company’s other executive officers, including salary, bonus and incentive compensation levels; deferred compensation; executive perquisites; equity compensation (including awards to induce employment); severance arrangements; change-in-control benefits and other forms of executive officer compensation.
-The Compensation Committee or the independent directors, as the case may be, shall meet without the presence of executive officers when approving or deliberating on CEO compensation but may, in its or their discretion, invite the CEO to be present during the approval of, or deliberations with respect to, other executive officer compensation.
+The Compensation Committee shall be responsible for determining, or recommending to the Board for determination, the compensation of the Company’s Chief Executive Officer (the “CEO”) and the Company’s other executive officers, including salary, bonus and incentive compensation levels; deferred compensation; executive perquisites; equity compensation (including awards to induce employment); severance arrangements; change-in-control benefits and other forms of executive officer compensation.
+The Compensation Committee shall meet without the presence of any executive officers, including the CEO, when approving or deliberating on CEO compensation but may, in its discretion, invite the CEO to be present during the approval of, or deliberations with respect to, other executive officer compensation.

 - Evaluation of Senior Executives.
 The Compensation Committee shall be responsible for overseeing the evaluation of the Company’s senior executives, which shall include the Company’s CEO and other officers reporting directly to the CEO.
 The Compensation Committee shall determine the nature and frequency of the evaluation, supervise the conduct of the evaluation and prepare assessments of the performance of the Company’s senior executives, to be discussed periodically with the Board.

 - Plan Recommendations and Approvals.
-The Compensation Committee shall periodically review and make recommendations to the Board with respect to incentive-compensation and equity-based plans that are subject to approval by the Board.
-In addition, the Compensation Committee, or a majority of the independent directors serving on the Board, shall approve any tax-qualified, non-discriminatory employee benefit plans (and any parallel nonqualified plans) for which stockholder approval is not sought and pursuant to which options or stock may be acquired by officers, directors, employees or consultants of the Company.
+The Compensation Committee shall periodically review and make recommendations to the Board with respect to incentive-compensation and equity-based plans that are subject to approval by the In addition, the Compensation Committee shall approve any tax-qualified, non-discriminatory employee benefit plans (and any parallel nonqualified plans) for which stockholder approval is not sought and pursuant to which options or stock may be acquired by officers, directors, employees or consultants of the Company.

 - Administration of Equity-Based Plans.
 The Compensation Committee shall exercise all rights, authority and functions of the Board under all of the Company’s stock option, stock incentive, employee stock purchase and other equity-based plans, including without limitation, the authority to interpret the terms thereof, to grant options thereunder and to make stock awards thereunder; provided, however, that, except as otherwise expressly authorized to do so by this charter, any such plan or a resolution of the Board, the Compensation Committee shall not be authorized to amend any such plan.
 To the extent permitted by applicable law and the provisions of a given equity-based plan, and consistent with the requirements of applicable law and such equity-based plan, the Compensation Committee may delegate to one or more executive officers of the Company the power to grant options or other stock awards pursuant to such equity-based plan to employees of the Company or any subsidiary of the Company who are not directors or executive officers of the Company.
-The Compensation Committee, or a majority of the independent directors serving on the Board, shall approve any inducement awards granted in reliance on the exemption from stockholder approval contained in NASDAQ Rule 5635(c)(4).
+The Compensation Committee shall approve any inducement awards granted in reliance on the exemption from stockholder approval contained in Nasdaq Rule 5635(c)(4).

 - Director Compensation.
 The Compensation Committee shall periodically review and make recommendations to the Board with respect to director compensation.